Battle of Havana (1870): Background

-The war started with France having an overwhelming naval superiority over the naval forces of the various German States.
-The nascent German Navy was not in position to challenge its French opponent, and mostly remained safely inside its harbours.
+The war started with France having an overwhelming naval superiority over the naval forces of the various German States, most of them landlocked.
+The nascent German Imperial Navy was not in position to challenge its French opponent, and mostly remained safely inside its harbours.
 Despite this, a few German warships managed to harass the French in certain situations, such as in the Baltic, where the German aviso Grille exchanged fire with a French corvette when her flotilla challenged a French squadron off Zealand.
 On 27 August 1870, SMS Nymphe, assigned to the defences of Neufahrwasser that protected Danzig, challenged a French squadron under Admiral Édouard Bouët-Willaumez, consisting of three ironclads and one aviso.
 Nymphe fired two broadsides at the French ironclad Thétis before escaping behind the coastal fortifications at Neufahrwasser.
 The corvette SMS Augusta engaged in commerce raiding off Brest, capturing three French merchant ships.
 The French ironclad Héroïne chased her and Augusta had to escape to Vigo, where she found herself blockaded for the rest of the war.

+By early September 1870, French armies were decisively defeated in Metz and at the Battle of Sedan, resulting in the capture of French Emperor Napoleon III, but not in an end to the war.
+A new government was formed in Paris that continued the war for another five months.

 At 8 a.m. on 7 November 1870, Meteor, under Lieutenant Eduard von Knorr, arrived in the harbour of Havana after leaving Nassau some days before.
 Cuba was then a Spanish colony, with Spain being a neutral power during the Franco-Prussian war.
 An hour later the French aviso Bouvet, under Commander Alexandre Franquet arrived from Martinique, steaming in from the opposite direction.
 The next day the French mail steamer SS Nouveau Monde left the harbour for Veracruz but was forced to return a few hours later due to fears that she would be captured by the Prussian gunboat.
 Franquet issued a formal challenge to von Knorr, who accepted it.
 Bouvet steamed out of the harbour to wait for Meteor to meet her.
 Meteor had to wait twenty-four hours before she could meet the French vessel due to neutrality laws governing warfare at the time.
 She was under escort from the Spanish warships Hernán Cortés and Centinela, tasked with making certain the battle would take place 10 mi off Cuba, outside territorial water, and thus ensure that the battle would not violate Spanish neutrality.